NebulousLabs/Sia/doc/File Contract Negotiation.md

    parties submit the new revision to the transaction pool.
 The host sends an acceptance or rejection indicating whether another iteration is okay.
 If another iteration is to be performed, the connection deadline will be reset so that there are at least 600 seconds remaining.
-The host is expected to accept at least 1200 seconds worth of iterations on the loop.

 File Contract Renewal
 ---------------------